Megh01744/E-commerce_Funnel_Analysis/README.md

 - **Protect the 68 high-value customers.** Their LTV reaches $3,360.
 A basic VIP program could retain the customers who matter most.

 ### Geographic Focus
-- **Test everything in the US first.** 6,506 purchases and India in second place.
+- **Test everything in the US first.** 6,506 purchases - 5x India in second place.
 Validate any change there before rolling out globally.

 ## Tools Used

 - **Python** (Pandas, Matplotlib) — Data Inspection and EDA
 - **SQL** (SQLite3) — Data querying and analysis
 - **Power BI** — Interactive dashboard and visualization
-- **GitHub** — Project documentation